The Collapsing Rate of the K\"ahler-Ricci Flow with Regular Infinite Time Singularity: Convergence at Time Infinity

 \section{Convergence at Time Infinity}

-The argument in \cite{ST07} can be applied to our regular infinite time singularity case for general dimension and show that the K\"ahler-Ricci flow converges to the commonly called generalized K\"ahler-Einstein metric.
+The argument in \cite{ST07} can be directly applied to our regular infinite time singularity case for general dimension and show that the K\"ahler-Ricci flow converges to the commonly called generalized K\"ahler-Einstein metric.
+This is done in more general setting in \cite{ST08}, and we include it here for completeness.